The Super Parental Guardians: Plot

-Paco (Coco Martin) who lived in the slums is a known gang leader is known for starting gang wars in their neighborhood.
-Ariel Ciriaco, known as Arci (Vice Ganda) works as an executive assistant to Marife Delos Santos (Assunta de Rossi), wife of General Aldo Delos Santos.
-Marife asked Arci if he can be the caretaker of their house, or she will not sponsor his plan to go to South Korea.
-Arci met his long-time friend Sarah (Matet de Leon), after Arci's Visa to South Korea was approved.
-Sarah asked Arci that if anything happens to her, he will take care of her sons Melvin Gaspar or Megan (Awra Briguela) and Ernie (Onyok Pineda).
-A notorious crime syndicate Addictus Anonymous is known for killing people who are addicted to anything.
-Sarah went to Arci's house, with a knife stabbed in her back and a placard stating that she's addicted to balut or duck eggs.
-Before dying, Sarah asked Arci to take her sons.
-In her funeral, Arci encountered Paco and told him that he's here to take the children.
-But, Paco threatened him and saying that he will be the one to take care of his nephews.
-Until, Paco decided to stay with Arci along with Megan and Ernie.
-He said that they will leave when he found out who killed his sister.
-Megan also found out that Arci is in love with Paco.
-Megan doesn't want to replace his mother because Paco is like a father to him and Ernie.
+Paco is a gang leader known for starting gang wars in their slum neighborhood.
+Ariel "Arci" Ciriaco works as an executive assistant to Marife Delos Santos, wife of General Aldo Delos Santos.
+Marife asks Arci if he could be the caretaker of their house, or she will not sponsor his plan to go to South Korea.
+Arci meets his long-time friend Sarah after Arci's visa to South Korea is approved.
+Sarah asks Arci to take care of her sons Melvin "Megan" Gaspar and Ernie if anything happens to her, especially from the notorious crime syndicate Addictus Anonymous, who kill people who are addicted to anything.
+Sarah goes to Arci's house with a knife stabbed in her back and a placard stating that she was addicted to balut.
+Before dying, Sarah asks Arci to take her sons.
+At her funeral, Arci encountered Paco and told him that he is here to take the children.
+But Paco threatens him and says he would be the one to take care of his nephews until Paco decides to stay with Arci along with Megan and Ernie.
+He says that they will leave when he finds out who killed his sister.
+Megan also finds out that Arci is in love with Paco.
+Megan does not want to replace his mother because Paco is like a father to him and Ernie.
 Now, the Addictus Anonymous is targeting those who are traitors in their organization.
-In Sarah's diary, they discovered that she had a relationship with three men.
-These men were members of Addictus Anonymous.
-But these three were killed.
+In Sarah's diary, they discover that she had a relationship with three men, who were members of Addictus Anonymous that were later killed.

-Megan and Ernie were kidnapped by men of Marife.
-Paco and Arci caught Clumsy and there, she admits that the children were brought to a train station.
-Paco and his men and Arci came to save Megan and Ernie.
-Arci entered the train and knocked down Marife.
-They poured gasoline and started a fire, causing the train to explode.
-Arci and the children came out unharmed.
+Megan and Ernie are kidnapped by Marife's men.
+Paco and Arci catch Clumsy and there, she admits that the children were brought to a train station.
+Paco, his men and Arci come to save Megan and Ernie.
+Arci enters the train and knocks down Marife.
+They pour gasoline and started a fire, causing the train to explode.
+Arci and the children escape unharmed.